ept/blog/src/unix-philosophy-draft.md

 ---
 layout: ync-post
-title: The Unix Philosophy of distributed data
+title: Kafka, Samza, and the Unix philosophy of distributed data
 ---

 One of the things I realised while doing research for [my book](http://dataintensive.net/) is that